wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }

 ```

 The complex example above is trying to hide that problematic asynchronous requesting with remembering completion blocks when the underlying HTTP request is already on the fly.
 Be aware that the code is still very simple PoC and for example, doesn't solve cancelation and thread safety.

-### Generating authorization header
+### Generating Authorization Header

-Once you have a `PowerAuthToken` object, use following code to generate an authorization header:
+Once you have a `PowerAuthToken` object, use the following code to generate an authorization header:

 ```swift
 if let header = token.generateHeader() {